José Koechlin Von Stein’s Peruvian Paradise

 Only a short flight from Cusco lies the rainforest lodge, Inkaterra Reserva Amazónica, at the border of the Tambopata National Reserve.
 Known as the “Biodiversity Captial of Peru” Koechlin built his first hotel in this area.
 Two-thirds of all known plant and animal species grow and live here.

 Guests explore the rainforest on a number of existing land and river tours.
-With limited electricity, guests live in one of thirty-five thatched roof cabañas, in the style of indigenous Ese Ejja people.
+With limited electricity, guests live in one of thirty-five thatch-roof cabañas, in the style of indigenous Ese Ejja people.
 Each connects to the rest of the property by winding tree-trunk boardwalks.
 The award-winning eco-lodge has been the ecotourism pioneer for more than forty years, promoting the sustainable use of the Southern Peruvian Rainforest.

 The Orchid Wonderland & the Secret Valley of the Incas